Skip to content

 What’s the difference between a vulnerability and an exposure?

-A vulnerability is a flaw or weakness in IT systems, hardware, or software that can be directly exploited by bad actors for security breaches.
-Examples include software bugs and weak data encryption.
+A vulnerability is a flaw in software, hardware, or systems that can be exploited by attackers — like weak encryption or buggy code.

-An exposure is a situation that indirectly increases the risk of security exploits — but it’s not necessarily a flaw.
-If you leave software unpatched, which allows known vulnerabilities to persist, that’s an exposure (and a dicey move in IT).
+An exposure increases security risk but isn’t necessarily a flaw.
+For example, running outdated software that leaves unpatched known vulnerabilities is an exposure (and a dicey move in IT).

 What is the CVE Program?